zzz-client/zzz/Readme.md

 # (ー。ー) Zzz

-> Pronounced as "zees" or "zeds" depending on where you live.
+>

-Zzz is a flexible storage-agnostic interface-agnostic module **REST client**.
-It is meant to be a replacement to Postman with generally the same features list.
+Zzz (pronounced as "zees" or "zeds" depending on where you live) is a **REST client** meant to be a replacement to Postman with generally the same features list.

-With Zzz's modular nature, there are different modules for each Interface.
-Binaries for each should be found in [Releases](https://gitlab.com/cat-dev-null/zzz/-/releases).
+What sets it apart from other Postman alternatives is its modularity and the way it approaches modularity.
+The result is many different interfaces to access many different types of storage.

-Zzz can be used both as a workspace of requests and variables but it can also be used to run requests entirely stored in a single file, like so:
+Zzz can be used as a workspace of requests and variables, but it can also be used to run requests entirely stored in a single file, like so:

 ```yaml
 Method: POST